brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB.md

 >
 > **Conventions.** $G = c = 1$ unless restored; $\ell$ = radius of the base 3-sphere; "total space" = the higher-dimensional arena where matter lives; "base" = the space of fibers, where gravity lives.
 >
 > **Reading guide.** Why the fibration exists and why it is rigid: §0.6.
 The idea and its purpose: §0–§0.5.
 Why it must not be sourced: §6.
 Gravity and the stabilized dilaton (the result that saves the theory): §7, §7.5.
 The Machian relation and what it does and does not deliver: §10.
+The postulate's consistency and its price: §9.5; the one observable it will eventually face: §9.6.
 Electrodynamics: §12.5.
 What the celestial detour taught: §13.
 >
-> **What this theory is.** Kaluza–Klein on $\mathbb{R}_t\times S^1_u\times S^3$ with a **topologically rigid fibration**, a stabilized massive radion, and one postulate: **gravity reads the fiber average.** That postulate is the entire departure from general relativity.
+> **What this theory is.** Kaluza–Klein on $\mathbb{R}_t\times S^1_u\times S^3$ with a **topologically rigid fibration**, a stabilized massive radion, and one postulate: **gravity reads the fiber average.** That postulate is the entire departure from general relativity. **The theory is internally consistent** (§9.5: the Bianchi identity closes, the source descends to the quotient conserved, and on the quotient it is an ordinary local causal field theory).
+Its status with respect to *our* universe is a separate question: this guide is a **drafting-phase** document for a fiber-based projective idea, not a cosmology, and it has no perturbation theory on an expanding background. §9.6 records the one observable the idea will eventually have to face — a bias-free lensing–clustering statistic — as a *signpost*, with the naive extrapolation and the current data both stated, and with the explicit caveat that the extrapolation is heuristic.
 The fibration is not sourced by matter and does not respond to it — it is supplied by the winding of a compact scalar, and its existence is a fact about the arena.
 Earlier editions coupled matter to the fibration as a permittivity; that coupling is bounded by the constancy of the fine-structure constant to be unobservable (§12.5) and has been removed.

 ---